ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Queries select subsets of documents from the database by using clauses that operate on data inside the document - not just the document's `_id`.

-Queries are sent to the database's `_find` endpoint, either programmatically, using curl, or by using the Dashboard.
+Queries are sent to the database's `_find` endpoint, either programmatically, by using curl, or by using the Dashboard.

 The query's selector decides which cut of data is required,